SymptomsBy Mayo Clinic Staff

-- Depression that temporarily lifts when you're cheered up by good news or positive events but returns later
+- Depression that temporarily lifts in response to good news or positive events

 - Increased desire to sleep, usually more than 10 hours a day

-- Heavy, leaden feeling in your arms and legs that lasts an hour or more in a day
+- Heavy, leaden feeling in your arms or legs that lasts an hour or more in a day — a feeling that is different from fatigue

-- Trouble maintaining long-lasting relationships because of sensitivity to rejection or criticism, which affects your relationships, social life or job
+- Sensitivity to rejection or criticism, which affects your relationships, social life or job

 When to see a doctor